mdhuria6/DeepDoodle/README.md

 - **Story Analyst**: Analyzes the story, extracts genre, style, and mood.
 - **Scene Decomposer**: Splits the story into visual scenes/panels.
+- **Layout Planner**: Determines the detailed layout for each panel on each page, including ideal dimensions for final placement, target dimensions for image generation (multiple of 64), and precise x/y offsets for composition.
+It prioritizes UI-selected layouts and dynamically adapts for remaining panels.
 - **Prompt Engineer**: Converts scenes and metadata into image prompts.
-- **Image Generator**: Generates images for each panel based on prompts.
+- **Image Generator**: Generates images for each panel based on prompts, adhering to the target generation dimensions specified by the `Layout Planner`.
-- **Panel Sizer**: Calculates target dimensions for each panel based on the chosen layout and page size, then crops/resizes the raw panel images accordingly.
+- **Panel Sizer**: Takes the generated images and resizes/crops them to the ideal dimensions defined in the layout plan from `Layout Planner`, preparing them for final page composition.
 - **Captioner**: Adds dialogue or narrative captions to the (already sized) panel images.
-- **Page Composer**: Arranges the sized and captioned panels onto a blank page according to the selected layout style.
+- **Page Composer**: Arranges the sized and captioned panels onto a blank page according to the ideal dimensions and x/y offsets provided by the `Layout Planner`.
 - **LangGraph-based orchestration**: Orchestrates agent communication and workflow.

 ---